What exactly is monogamish? Is this the real answer to the age-old problem of infidelity?

 I don’t really know if we can define infidelity by a single act of transgression.
 I mean, what defines a transgression?
 Looking at porn?
 Chat rooms?
 A happy ending at a massage?
 An emotional connection with sexual undertones at the office, or the coffee shop?
 A close friendship with an ex-lover?
 Re-engaging with an ex lover and creating a powerful emotional connection?
 Having a deep emotional connection with a hot friend that you can’t share with your primary partner?
 Hot sex with a secret someone your primary partner knows nothing about, but only in your head?

 But nothing kills sex and romance quicker than a role.
-And need and dependence are like the least sexiest things out there.
+And need and dependence are like the least sexy things out there.
 They overwhelm and strangle and collapse a person.
-Roles kill the human spirit, and once you get in that role for awhile you become a “dead man walking” and then infidelity becomes pretty low-hanging fruit, because it’s a source of aliveness, of excitement, of relief.
+Roles kill the human spirit, and once you get in that role for a while you become a “dead man walking” and then infidelity becomes pretty low-hanging fruit because it’s a source of aliveness, of excitement, of relief.

 People cheat because they feel lost.